giantswarm/releases/capa/v25.0.0/README.md

 # :zap: Giant Swarm Release v25.0.0 for CAPA :zap:

-We are happy to announce first `Cluster API for AWS` (CAPA) release v25.
+We are happy to announce our first `Cluster API for AWS` (CAPA) release v25.

-This version is first Giant Swarm supported CAPA release.
-The release is available on CAPA Management Clusters and will be used as a first release to be upgraded to from the `Vintage` workload clusters.
+This is the first Giant Swarm supported CAPA release.
+It is available on CAPA Management Clusters and will be used as a first release to be upgraded to from `Vintage` workload clusters.

 ## CAPA benefits